Kristoff Raczyñski: Career

 He likes music and his favorite singer is David Bowie.
-He likes the works of Pablo Picasso, especially The Guernica.
+He likes the works of Pablo Picasso, especially Guernica.
 His main hobbies include reading books about quantum physics and playing video games.

 In 2005, he began to do some collaborations with Horacio Villalobos in his television program Válvula De Escape and Desde Gayola on Telehit.
 In 2006, he began to host the program ID, which caused so much controversy that it won the public and producer Guillermo Del Bosque decided to give him a program of half an hour on Telehit.
 On Tuesday 6 May 2008, his program El Show Del Polaco began to air.
 The show was cancelled some months afterwards.
 Currently, he remains working for the same TV network.

 In 2012, he wrote and directed the short film Confesiones de un table (also called Confesiones de un tabledance meaning "Confessions of a Tabledance"), produced by Ernesto Ahmad.
 This short film participated in the Short Film Corner of the Cannes Film Festival in that year.
 It was also featured in the International Film Festival of Guadalajara in 2013.

-Personal life

-Kristoff is not married and has no children.